This post was updated on April 3rd, 2023

 Taking D-chiro-inositol alone is best left to women that have a BMI > 30, and who also have close relatives that are diabetic [33].
 In most other cases, you’re better off taking myo-inositol.

-Taking myo-inositol alone is the cheapest way to supplement inositol intake.
+Taking myo-inositol alone is the cheapest way to supplement inositol.
 The benefits of myo-inositol alone are well-proven, especially for fertility.

-The best inositol supplements though contain a combination of both myo-inositol and D-chiro-inositol.
-Studies show that a mixture of 40 parts myo-inositol to 1-part D-chiro-inositol is more effective than other formulations [34].
+But the best inositol supplement for PCOS contains both myo-inositol and D-chiro-inositol.
+Studies show that a mixture of 40 parts myo-inositol to 1-part D-chiro-inositol is more effective than other formulations [49].
+40:1 is the physiological ratio that these two inositol isomers are found in the body.

 The superiority of a 40:1 inositol combined supplement has been demonstrated in mouse models of PCOS [36].
 It’s also been proven in PCOS patients seeking to restore ovulation [37].
 Increasing the relative amounts of D-chiro inositol above 40:1 appears to reduce effectiveness and may have a negative effect.